jbossdemocentral/fuse-introlab/lab02/README.md

     Ignore the suggested next steps in the text output at the command prompt and proceed to the next step below.

-1. Create a new Secret to reference your project by replacing and with yours.
+1. Create a new secret to reference your admin portal configuration.

     ```
     oc secret new-basicauth apicast-configuration-url-secret --password=https://<ACCESS_TOKEN>@<DOMAIN>-admin.3scale.net